Skip to content

 Scenes are always classes.
 Override onEnter to spawn entities, resolve services, and wire up the scene:

-import { Scene, Transform } from "@yagejs/core";
+import { Component, Scene, SceneManagerKey, Transform, Vec2 } from "@yagejs/core";

-import { SpriteComponent, CameraKey } from "@yagejs/renderer";
+import { SpriteComponent, texture } from "@yagejs/renderer";

 import { InputManagerKey } from "@yagejs/input";